Dhananjay-74x/Easy-Read/README.md

 ## Privacy and Security

 We take your privacy and security seriously.
-When using our application, we do not collect any personally identifiable information unless explicitly provided by you (e.g., when contacting us).
-We use secure encryption protocols to safeguard your data, and we do not store any text or summary data beyond the session.
+When using the application, EasyRead AI does not collect any personally identifiable information.

 ## Feedback and Support

-We value your feedback.
-If you have any suggestions, questions, or issues, please don't hesitate to contact us.
-You can reach us through the provided contact (at the end).
+If you have any suggestions, questions, or issues, please don't hesitate to contact me.
+You can reach me through the provided contact (at the end).

 Happy summarizing!